tkhq/docs/docs/documentation/concepts/sub-organizations.md

 ---
 sidebar_position: 3
+sidebar_label: Sub-Organizations
 description: Learn about sub-orgs and how you can use them
 slug: /concepts/sub-organizations
 ---

 # Sub-Organizations

-Using Turnkey’s flexible infrastructure, you can programmatically create and manage sub-organizations for your end-users. sub-organizations aren't subject to size limits: you can create as many sub-organizations as needed.
+Using Turnkey's flexible infrastructure, you can programmatically create and manage sub-organizations for your end-users. sub-organizations aren't subject to size limits: you can create as many sub-organizations as needed.
 The parent organization has **read-only** visibility into all of its sub-organizations, and activities performed in sub-organizations roll up to the parent for billing purposes.

 We envision sub-organizations being very useful to model your End-Users if you're a business using Turnkey for key management.
 Let's explore how.